 Students applying for unconditional admission to the MAIS program must meet the general graduate school admission requirements as outlined in the graduate catalog.

 Students may apply for admission to the MAIS program as a "special student."
 Special student admission will allow an individual to enroll for 9 credit hours of MAIS coursework.
 Upon completion of 9 credit hours, the student must apply for unconditional admission to the MAIS program and pay an additional $30 application fee.
 If the applicant has completed 9 credit hours of coursework with a 3.0 or higher, the completed coursework will substitute for the GRE examination.

 The MAIS degree is a 36 credit hour, non-thesis degree.
 Beginning students are encouraged to enroll in Contemporary Science, SCIE 5301, and students completing the degree enroll in a Capstone Science Seminar, SCIE 5302.
 These two courses constitute the science core.
-Students will select two areas of concentration from biology, chemistry, geology, mathematics, and physics.
-Each concentration will consist of four 3 credit hour courses for a total of 12 credit hours each.
-The remaining six credit hours may be taken as unrestricted electives.
-Students must file a degree plan approved by the graduate advisor prior to graduation.

 The grade of R (research in progress) is a permanent grade; completing course requirements in a later semester cannot change it.
 To receive credit for an R-graded course, the student must continue to enroll in the course until a passing grade is received.